-Products that can use the Crossed Grain symbol
+Products that can use the CGT

 The license issuer will need to see evidence of gluten free quality in the form of test results from a recognised laboratory.
 It is recommended that you use an internationally accredited laboratory for testing.
 You can find an accredited laboratory on the European Co-operation for Accreditation website.